-Under Texas's status as a "fault" car accident state, drivers are required to demonstrate their financial responsibility for any crash they might cause.
-Most Texas drivers do this by buying car insurance, and state law requires certain minimum amounts of coverage.
+Texas vehicle owners are required to demonstrate their financial responsibility for any crash they might cause.
+Most Texas drivers do this by buying car insurance, and state law requires certain minimum amounts of coverage when insurance is purchased.
 We'll discuss those minimums in this article, plus a few other important Texas car insurance rules.

 (By contrast, "no-fault" states usually require a policyholder's own insurer to pay for their medical bills, lost income, and other out-of-pocket losses—up to certain minimums—regardless of who caused the accident.
 In no-fault states, an injured person must meet certain threshold requirements in order to step outside the no-fault car insurance system and make a claim against the at-fault driver.)

 As touched on above, Texas requires drivers to demonstrate their financial responsibility in case they cause a car accident on the state's roads and highways.
 Most vehicle owners choose to comply with this requirement by purchasing car insurance.
 If you're buying car insurance in Texas, the law requires you to have the following minimum amounts of liability car insurance coverage:

 This basic coverage—known as "30/60/25" coverage for short—pays the medical bills, property damage bills, and other costs of drivers, passengers, and pedestrians who are injured or have their vehicle damaged in a car accident you cause, up to coverage limits.
 You can (and in some situations should) carry more coverage to protect you in case a serious crash results in significant car accident injuries and vehicle damage.